Non Qualified Rate: A Figment of Your Processor Imagination

 Processors got one thing right.
 The simplicity of tiered pricing often makes it easy to understand, but it also makes it easier for processors to separate you from your money.
 As we will explain in a moment, tiered pricing is opaque, misleading and expensive.

-Remember how your processor was able to lower your rates so easily?
-Your processor knew that lowering your rates a few percentage points wouldn't hurt its profits because it can simply route a larger portion of your transactions to the mid and non qualified tiers.
+Remember how your processor was able to lower your rates so easily in the phone call scenario above?
+Your processor knew that lowering your rates a few percentage points wouldn't hurt its profits because it can simply route a larger portion of your transactions to the mid- and non-qualified tiers.
 Sure, your rates went down, but your overall cost will remain the same, or may even increase.

 That's it!
 Dump tiered pricing for pass through and you will eliminate your processor's ability to play games with your rates.

-Unlike tiered pricing, pass through functions by allowing you to pay the actual interchange fees.
+Unlike tiered pricing, pass through functions by allowing you to pay the actual interchange fees and a separate markup.
 Instead of charging several different rates, your processor makes money by charging a single fixed markup.
 The result is lower cost and a more transparent processing statement.
 Imagine, you will actually be able to see where your money is going each month.

 So, where can you get pass through pricing?
 If you want to do things the easy way, sign up for free at CardFellow and get competitive quotes from multiple processors instantly.
-We'll even help you decide which option is best, and we'll make sure you rates stay low indefinitely.
+We'll even help you decide which option is best, and we'll make sure you rates stay low for as long as you're processing.